 I believe that healing from disordered eating has the ability to transform your life

-I became a dietitian because I have always been drawn to the power that food has to nourish us.
+I became a Registered Dietitian Nutritionist (RDN) because I have always been drawn to the power that food has to nourish our lives.
 Growing up in an Italian family, food was so much more than just subsistence – it was how we communicated, how we showed love and care for each other, and how we celebrated special occasions.

-When you’re struggling with your relationship with food, it can affect every aspect of life – from mental health to physical well-being.
-Healing from disordered eating is anything but easy or straightforward; it can be incredibly painful and discouraging at times.
+When you’re struggling with your relationship with food, it can have a negative impact on on all aspects of your life.
+Healing from an eating disorder or disordered eating is anything but easy or straightforward and it can be incredibly painful and discouraging at times.

-However, I also know is that if we persevere with this journey toward recovery, the rewards are immensely transformative.
-It’s why I’m so passionate about helping others through their journeys of healing and growth – it’s an incredible privilege to witness the positive changes in someone’s life as they regain freedom around food and learn to trust themselves again.
+However, I know that if we persevere with this journey toward recovery, the rewards are immensely transformative.
+It’s why I’m so passionate about helping clients through their journeys of finding peace in their relationship with food.
+It’s an incredible privilege to witness the positive changes in someone’s life as they regain freedom around food and learn to trust themselves again.

-As a dietitian, I work hard to provide evidenced-based advice in an empathetic and non-judgmental environment.
-My goal is always to help my clients develop a healthier relationship with food that supports both their physical health and emotional wellbeing.
+As a Certified Eating Disorder Specialist (CEDS), I provide evidenced-based information and education in an empathetic and non-judgmental environment.
+My role is to support my clients to develop a healthier relationship with food that supports both their physical health, emotional wellbeing and is aligned with their values.

-With my guidance and support, my clients gain clarity around what works best for them nutritionally while also learning strategies to disengage from diet culture or eating disorder thoughts and patterns.
+By working collaboratively with my clients, they are able to gain clarity around what works best for them nutritionally while also learning strategies to disengage from diet culture or eating disorder thoughts and patterns.

-Nutrition care that helps you connect to your body and life again
+Compassionate nutrition care that helps you connect to your body and life again.

 That means that I will provide guidance, support and education, however, at the end of the day, you are in control of what your care looks like.
 I wholeheartedly believe in creating a space and an experience that helps you focus on getting back in touch with your body’s needs, so that you can focus on living your life to the fullest.